Integration with React

 }

-Handling events
+Handle events

-Open Booking.jsx and complete the useEffect()
+Open Booking.jsx and extend useEffect() with an event subscription.

 // ...